Alparse/databento-dotnet/API_COVERAGE_REPORT.md

 ## C++ to C# API Differences

-This section documents intentional differences between the databento-cpp and Databento.NET APIs due to language idioms and best practices.
+This section documents intentional differences between the databento-cpp and databento-dotnet APIs due to language idioms and best practices.

 ### Price Formatting